OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### US-ASCII Encoding

 This attack uses malformed ASCII encoding with 7 bits instead of 8.
 This XSS method may bypass many content filters but it only works if the host transmits in US-ASCII encoding or if you set the encoding yourself.
-This is more useful against attempts for XXSS attempts evade web application firewall cross site scripting evasion than it is server side filter evasion.
-Apache Tomcat is the only known server that transmits in US-ASCII encoding.
+This is more useful against web application firewall (WAF) XSS evasion than it is server side filter evasion.
+Apache Tomcat is the only known server that by default still transmits in US-ASCII encoding.

 `¼script¾alert(¢XSS¢)¼/script¾`